Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Results

-On the other hand, ResNet18 is the most outstanding model, as it yielded high evaluation scores, despite having the least number of network parameters.
-The interpretability analysis of this model showed where the lesion was located and also the network can be utilized for the follow-up or severity estimations as illustrated in Fig~\ref{fig:FollowUpDenseNet161VSResNet18}.
+ResNet18 can be considered the overall winner, as it yielded high evaluation scores, despite having the least number of network parameters.
+Furthermore, its interpretability analysis showed the location of the lesion, which allows to use this network for follow-up or severity estimations, as illustrated in Fig.~\ref{fig:FollowUpDenseNet161VSResNet18}.

+\paragraph{Representations in DenseNet161 and ResNet18:} In addition to individual failure cases, the authors further investigated how the COVID-19 and pneumonia pathologies are represented in the neuron activations of DenseNet161 and ResNet18 compared to healthy individuals.
+This representation analysis was performed using NAPs - a global interpretability technique.
+In general, in a well-generalised model, larger neuron activation differences are expected between different pathologies and healthy subjects in the lungs than in other image areas.
+If activity differences are observed in other regions, this indicates that the model exploits biologically irrelevant features to discriminate the classes.

+To find potentially exploitable features, the input averages (input layer NAPs) are first investigated in Fig.~\ref{fig:naps} (left).
+It can be observed that pneumonia images cover a smaller portion of the height dimension than COVID-19 or healthy subjects images.
+This means that there are dark top and bottom regions in the majority of Pneumonia images.
+Based on this observation, the authors hypothesised that a model might exploit this non-biological feature.